Brice Marden

 Notable exhibitions

-Brice Marden's exhibition history reflects his central position within postwar American abstraction.
-He gained early recognition through solo exhibitions at the Bykert Gallery in New York in the late 1960s and early 1970s, establishing his reputation as a leading Minimalist painter.
+Brice Marden’s exhibition history reflects his central role within postwar American abstraction.
+He first gained critical recognition through solo exhibitions at the Bykert Gallery in New York during the late 1960s and early 1970s, which introduced his restrained monochrome paintings to the contemporary art world.

-Major retrospectives have been staged at leading institutions worldwide, including the Solomon R. Guggenheim Museum in New York (1975), the Whitechapel Gallery in London (1981), and the Museum of Modern Art in New York (2006–2007), which presented a comprehensive survey of his paintings, drawings, and prints spanning four decades.
-Additional landmark exhibitions include shows at the Kunstmuseum Winterthur in Switzerland (2000) and the Hamburger Bahnhof in Berlin (2007).
+Major institutional retrospectives followed at leading museums including the Solomon R. Guggenheim Museum in New York (1975) and the Whitechapel Gallery in London (1981).
+A major survey exhibition organized by the Museum of Modern Art, New York (2006–2007) presented a comprehensive overview of his paintings, drawings, and prints spanning four decades of artistic development.

 Brice Marden - Etching for ParkettBrice Marden - Etching for Parkett